ricktbaker/docker-circleci-ecr-ecs/README.md

 ### AWS

-You'll need to setup Amazon ECR for your docker image, in this sample it's just test-app, , variable within .circleci/config.yml
+You'll need to setup Amazon ECR for your docker image, in this sample it's just test-app, which is also a variable within .circleci/config.yml

 You'll then need to setup ECS.